python-control/python-control/doc/optimal.rst

   J(x, u) = \sum_{k=0}^{N-1} L(x_k, u_k)\, dt + V(x_N).

-A common use of optimization-based control techniques is the implementation of model predictive control (also called receding horizon control).
+A common use of optimization-based control techniques is the implementation of model predictive control (MPC, also called receding horizon control).
 In model predictive control, a finite horizon optimal control problem is solved, generating open-loop state and control trajectories.
 The resulting control trajectory is applied to the system for a fraction of the horizon length.
 This process is then repeated, resulting in a sampled data feedback law.
 This approach is illustrated in the following figure:

 .. image:: figures/mpc-overview.png
    :width: 640